Want to help out or contribute?

 12 TMS (interntal standard) 123 130.

-After that, style the file using the Palette (, then type “style file”) on the file.
-Than we will commit the changes to the Git history.
+After that, style the file using the Palette (Ctrl-Shift-P, then type “style file”).
+Then, commit the changes to the Git history with Ctrl-Alt-M or with the Palette (Ctrl-Shift-P, then type “commit”).

-While inside the doc/lesson.qmd file, use the “function-oriented” workflow, as taught in the intermediate course, to take the code we wrote above and convert it into a function.
-Complete these tasks:
+In the doc/learning.qmd file, use the “function-oriented” workflow, as taught in the intermediate course, to take the code we wrote above and convert it into a function.

 descriptive_stats <- function(___) {